facebook/react-native/docs/KnownIssues.md

 - `<ViewPagerAndroid>` and `<ScrollView pagingEnabled={true}>` on iOS do a similar thing.
 We might want to unify them to `<ViewPager>`.
 - `ActivityIndicator` could render a native spinning indicator on both platforms (currently this is done using `ActivityIndicatorIOS` on iOS and `ProgressBarAndroid` on Android).
 - `ProgressBar` could render a horizontal progress bar on both platforms (on iOS this is `ProgressViewIOS`, on Android it's `ProgressBarAndroid`).

-### Using 3rd-party native modules

-There are many awesome 3rd-party modules: [JS.coach](https://js.coach/react-native)

-Adding these to your apps should be made simpler.
-Here's [an example](https://github.com/apptailor/react-native-google-signin) how this is done currently.

 ### The `overflow` style property defaults to `hidden` and cannot be changed on Android